Guidance on powers of entry and how they are created or modified, using the Protection of Freedoms Act 2012.

 A power of entry is a statutory right for a person (usually a state official such as a police officer, local authority trading standards officer or a member of enforcement staff of a regulatory body) to legally enter defined premises, such as businesses, vehicles or land for specific purposes.

-Often, a power of entry is accompanied by what are known as ‘associated powers’, which set out what an official is allowed to do once they have entered the premises.
+Often, a power of entry is accompanied by what are known as ‘associated powers’, which set out what an official can do once they have entered the premises.
 This might include conducting a search, seizing relevant items or collecting samples.

-Protection of Freedoms Act 2012
+Protection of Freedoms Act 2012 (PoFA)

 - repeal unnecessary powers of entry